-Getting a credit assist from a cosigner may be necessary to qualify for the credit you are looking for.
-You may need a cosigner when applying for credit if:
+Getting a credit assist from a cosigner may be necessary to qualify for the credit you are looking for if you:

-- You don’t meet the minimum income requirements for a loan.
+– don’t meet the minimum income requirements for a loan

-- You meet the minimum income requirements but your debt-to-income ratio is too high.
+– meet the minimum income requirements, but your debt-to-income ratiois too high

-- You changed jobs recently or your income is variable.
+– changed jobs recently or your income is variable

-Paying a cosigned loan as agreed will help you to build a good payment history, which will give your credit score a lift.
+Getting a cosigner only helps, though, if you pay your cosigned loan as agreed.
+Doing so will help you to build a good payment history, which will also give your credit score a lift.

-You can monitor your credit score as you pay off a cosigned loan with Credit.com’s free credit tools.
-You will receive a free credit score, which is updated monthly, as well as expert advice on improving your credit.
+You can monitor your credit score as you pay off a cosigned loan by checking your free credit scores on Credit.com.
+You’ll never be asked for your credit card information, and, along with your scores, you’ll receive expert advice on improving your credit.